Old Westbury Gardens

 The Phipps Family And Westbury Garden

-Before the formal gardens sprawling at Old Westbury Gardens, there was the Phipps family.
+Before the formal gardens at Old Westbury Gardens, there was a Quaker farm and the Phipps family.
 It all began with Henry Phipps Sr., born in England, and relocated to Pennsylvania, with his family in 1845.
-Henry Phipps Jr. was a boyhood buddy of Andrew Carnegie, whose own mother helped tie Henry’s father’s shoes.
+Henry’s son, Henry Phipps Jr., was a boyhood buddy of Andrew Carnegie, whose own mother helped tie Henry’s father’s shoes.
 The kids would often congregate in the shop to discuss their future plans.

 The expanding riches of the Carnegie Steel Company which Henry was in partnership, realized his adolescent expectations.
 In 1881, they returned “in grandeur” to Carnegie’s boyhood home in Scotland, with Andrew’s mother sitting next to them to celebrate their accomplishment.